Pauli Manipulation Detection codes and Applications to Quantum Communication over Adversarial Channels: Introduction

-Our second application of $\PMD$ codes is to designing quantum authentication codes \textit{without} a secret key.
+Our second application of $\PMD$ codes is to designing quantum tamper-detection codes.

-Quantum authentication codes were first introduced in \cite{barnum2002authentication}.
-Informally, they correspond to a protocol in which a sender (Alice) conveys a quantum message $\psi$ to a receiver (Bob) over some in-secure quantum channel $\Lambda$, with the guarantee that Bob either receives a state close to $\psi$, or aborts $\bot$.
+Tamper-detection \cite{Jafargholi2015TamperDA, Boddu2021TamperDA} is an adversarial coding-theoretic guarantee which is closely related to error-detection and authentication, but \textit{without} a secret key.
+Informally, both quantum tamper-detection codes (TDCs) and quantum authentication schemes (QASs) \cite{barnum2002authentication, Hayden2016TheUC} are protocols in which a sender (Alice) conveys a (quantum) message $\psi$ to a receiver (Bob) over some insecure quantum channel $\Lambda$, with the guarantee that Bob either receives a state close to $\psi$, or aborts $\bot$.\footnote{See \cref{definition:qa} for a formal definition.}

-\cite{barnum2002authentication} showed that, in general, sending an authenticated $k$ qubit message requires a secret key of at least $2k\cdot (1-o(1))$ bits shared between Alice and Bob.
-In fact, they show that any quantum authentication code must also be a quantum ``encryption scheme", meaning that an adversary $\Lambda$ who does not know the secret key, learns nothing about the message state.
-As otherwise, an all-powerful quantum adversary $\Lambda$ could extract partial information about the message, and thereby undetectably change the code-state.
+Their distinction lies in the adversarial model: whereas QASs are secure against arbitrary channels $\Lambda$, TDCs only hope to address certain restricted tampering models.
+Naturally, the stronger adversarial model also comes with a drawback. \cite{barnum2002authentication} showed that, in general, sending an authenticated $k$ qubit message requires a secret key of at least $2k\cdot (1-o(1))$ bits shared between Alice and Bob.
 The motivating question we ask here is:

-\textit{Are there simpler adversarial channels $\Lambda$ for which quantum authentication is possible without a secret key?}
+\textit{Are there simpler adversarial models for which quantum tamper-detection is possible without a secret key?}

 The model we study in this paper is that of ``qubit-wise" channels, where $\Lambda = \otimes_{i\in [n]}\Lambda_i$.
 Informally, this corresponds to Alice sending each qubit of her $n$ qubit code-state to $n$ distinct, non-communicating and un-entangled parties.
-These parties may strategize ahead of time and decide on a nefarious combination of distinct channels $\Lambda_i\neq \Lambda_j$, but they must act on the code-state independently of each other.
+These parties may strategize ahead of time and decide on a nefarious combination of distinct channels $\Lambda_i\neq \Lambda_j$, but they must act on the code-state independently of each other.\footnote{We remark that by an averaging argument, the adversaries are allowed shared randomness, just not shared entanglement.}

 It should be clear that this task remains impossible classically.
-Indeed, in the absence of shared randomness, the $n$ parties can always collude ahead of time, and substitute the entire message with a valid encoding of any other pre-agreed message $\hat{m}$.
+Indeed, in the absence of shared randomness between sender and receiver, the $n$ parties can always collude ahead of time, and substitute the entire message with a valid encoding of any other pre-agreed message $\hat{m}$.
 Bob will be none the wiser, and will decode to $\hat{m}$ without noticing that Alice's message has been completely replaced.
 Nonetheless, we show that in the quantum setting the scenario is drastically different: